song21010117/qu.github.io/content/research/Full-path Q compensated imaging by jointly using different-order multiples and primaries.md

 "Viscoacoustic reverse time migration of joint primaries and different-order multiples" can be downloaded and viewed as a pdf, or [click this link.](https://pubs.geoscienceworld.org/geophysics/article-abstract/85/2/S71/580898/Viscoacoustic-reverse-time-migration-of-joint)

 "Full-path compensated least-squares reverse time migration of joint primaries and different-order multiples for deep-marine environment" can be downloaded and viewed as a pdf, or [click this link.](https://ieeexplore.ieee.org/document/9214896)

+"Viscoacoustic least-squares reverse-time migration of different-order free-surface multiples" can be downloaded and viewed as a pdf, or [click this link.](https://onlinelibrary.wiley.com/doi/10.1111/1365-2478.13274)